silverstripe/doc/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

 ---
-title: ModelAdmin
+title: Managing Multiple Records
-summary: Create admin UI's for managing your data records.
+summary: Create admin UI's for managing multiple records at once with ModelAdmin
 ---

-# ModelAdmin
+# Managing multiple records

-[ModelAdmin](api:SilverStripe\Admin\ModelAdmin) provides a simple way to utilize the Silverstripe CMS UI with your own data models.
+[ModelAdmin](api:SilverStripe\Admin\ModelAdmin) provides a simple way to manage multiple records at once with your own data models.
 It can create searchables list and edit views of [DataObject](api:SilverStripe\ORM\DataObject) subclasses, and even provides import and export of your data.

 It uses the framework's knowledge about the model to provide sensible defaults, allowing you to get started in a couple